 The ATS' communicative steering isn't quite up to the benchmark-setting previous generation BMW 3-Series, but it is arguably the most enjoyable setup currently offered in the midsize sedan segment.
 Heft builds progressively, even if we wish there was a bit more feel to the steering to give drivers an idea of what's going on up front.
 And when it comes time to bring things to a halt, the Brembo front brakes included on the Performance trim are strong and easy to modulate.
 Simply put, the ATS relishes sporty driving.

 It's clear that Cadillac's substantial efforts tuning the ATS on the challenging Nurburgring race track in Germany have paid off.
-In fact, the recently-softened BMW 3-Series makes us really wonder if the Cadillac is out German-ing
+In fact, the recently-softened BMW 3-Series makes us really wonder if the Cadillac is out German-ing the German

 Leftlane's bottom line